Placer County Japanese American Citizens League - JACL

 Watch: Video from KABC (Los Angeles) - The 442nd Regimental Combat Team's famous rescue of the lost Texas battalion in France during World War II

-(c) 2009-10 Placer County Japanese American Citizens League.
+© 2021 Placer County Japanese American Citizens League.
 All Rights Reserved.